CanonicalLtd/maas-docs/en/contributing.md

 - `filename`: name of file containing the image (omit the extension '.md')
 - `webui`: version of MAAS corresponding to the image of the web UI
-- `alt-attribute`: text that is shown in place of the image if the latter cannot be displayed for some reason
+- `alt attribute`: text that is shown in place of the image if the latter cannot be displayed for some reason
+- `descriptor`: a short description of the image (e.g. 'enable-dhcp')

 For example: